-As I said, the process was actually relatively straight forward and pretty clear.
+The border crossing and immigration process was actually relatively straight forward and pretty clear.
 At each x-ray stop, you have to get off the bus and carry your own bags through to the other side, which soon gets old as there’s more than just one.
-The benefit to being on the bus also means they help shuffle you through from one point to another, and they also point out where you need to go, which can sometimes be confusing when tackling a border crossing independently (like I did from Iran to Iraq!).
+The benefit to being on the bus also means they help shuffle you through from one point to another, and they also point out where you need to go.
+This can otherwise be confusing when tackling a border crossing independently (like I did from Iran to Iraq!).

 The Iraqi Kurdistan exit process is easy, but the queue can sometimes be quite lengthy.